-10 Output indicators tell us what we got for our programme money, what we bought/procured, what services we directly provided, such as training, shelters, or scholarships.
+9 Output indicators tell us what we got for our programme money, what we bought/procured, what services we directly provided, such as training, shelters, or scholarships.
 Output indicators, in other words, help us measure the progress of implementation of the programme.
 Outcome indicators, on the other hand, measure the effects of the programme on the target groups.
 This could be improved performance of an institution (e.g. Percentage of convicts who receive alternative criminal sentences) or an improvement in wellbeing of the target group (e.g. Secondary school completion rate among Roma girls).
-For some core outcome indicators, the baseline value can be 0; for others it may be not applicable (N/A).